retjehnetwork/listing-BEP20/readme.md

-# Pancake Swap Listing Tutorial
+# Retjeh Network Listing Tutorial

 So, you’ve come, you’ve tasted our secret sauce and now you’re wanting to be a part of the Retjeh Network.